 FICAM 1.0 spec and related documents focused on identity provider and credential practices.

-Since the approval of FICAM 2.0, there are a few changes:
+With the approval of FICAM 2.0, there are changes.
+FICAM 2.0 also encompasses:

 - federation requirements outside identity assurance